 According to a 2015 study, sleeping on the left side with the head or torso elevated may alleviate symptoms of gastroesophageal reflux.
 This position may help relax the lower esophagus, preventing it from pushing acid upward.

 There is little evidence that any sleeping position is best for the heart.
-However, the American Heart Association (AHA) do report that poor sleep may affect heart health over time.
+However, the

 One condition that can interfere with a good night’s rest is sleep apnea, which involves continual pauses in breathing during sleep.